fatpound/fatpound-s-Delight/README.md

 Using the project
 -----------------
 Just add the headers and sources to your project's include folder.

+The codes are:\
-The headers and sources are -Wall -Wextra clean on Clang 18.
+-Wall -Wextra clean on Clang++ 18\
+-Wall clean on MSVC v19.41.34120.0

+There are some disabled unnecessary warnings.\
+You can see them in Visual Studio property sheet files and CMakeSetings_*.cmake files

 If you use Microsoft Visual Studio 2022, you can use Ctrl + M + O keyboard key combination to collapse all the methods and functions to read the code easily.